-The elements are numbered starting at 0, and continue through to the DIMensioned size of the array.
+The elements are numbered starting at $\emptyset$ , and continue through to the DIMensioned size of the array.
 "How do I dimension the size?"
 It's easy.
 You use the DIM statement as follows:

-DIM A(40) REM dimension 'A' as a 40 element

-REM array.

-DIM NUMLIST(60) REM dimension 'NUMLIST' as a 60

-REM element array.
+DIM NUMLIST(60) REM dimension 'NUMLIST' as a 60 REM element array.